 Erica Jaaf is a life long social justice advocate and fighter for public education, and a coalition builder with a keen eye for detail.
 As a Vancouver School Board Trustee, Erica will work together with trustees and staff to cultivate neighbourhood public schools that are safe, inclusive, and meet the learning needs of all Vancouver children and families.

-Erica has two children who attend elementary school in Vancouver.
+Erica lives in a co-op, and has two children who attend elementary school in Vancouver.
 She first decided to join her Parent Advisory Council (PAC) as a way to connect with her children’s school life and quickly became dismayed by the inadequacy of funding available to Vancouver schools.
 Watching parents fundraise for everything from textbooks, to essential supplies, to even the very basics like breakfasts and food for students to take home over the weekend moved her to deepen her fight for well funded public education.

 Her advocacy work led her to serve as District PAC representative, and then to Parent Advocacy Network for Public Education (PAN) where she is currently a member (on leave) of the steering committee.
 As a School Trustee Erica is looking forward to continuing her fight for accessible and equitable public education in cooperation with other Trustees.